TheReal-Flo/better-auth-components/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or fix.
 3. Submit a pull request with a detailed explanation of your changes.

+### Setup for development

+1. `git clone` the project
+2. `npm install` to install the dependencies
+3. `npm run storybook` to start the storybook server
+4. `npm run rollup` to build the library
+5. `npm link` to link the library to your project

 ## License